 Only by closing the mind completely and by living in what amounts to an animal immediacy with one's biological being, unaware of one's metaphysical epochê and unable to realize it, could a person be said to be free of metaphysics and able to escape any pretension to absolute truth.
 But if a metaphysics, which cannot be disposed of a priori as ideology, is at least in principle possible, then neither can Christianity be rejected, since the sphere of the affirmations of the faith does not coincide with that of the primitive, objective experiences of daily life or the empiricism of the natural sciences.
 The mere existence of philosophical pluralism then, is no valid reason for disposing of every view of the world as an ideology (so far as one includes metaphysics and the teaching of the Christian faith among these world views).
-For this attitude itself would affect the individual objects of empirical experience and their functional relations in such a way as to convert experience as such - which is never the object of experience - into the object of an affirmation, which, by this very definition would be an ideology.
+For this attitude itself would affect the individual objects of empirical experience as such - which is never the object of experience - into the object of an affirmation, which, by this very definition would be an ideology.